Jaundice in newborn babies factsheet

 In some cases, jaundice is a sign of liver disease.
 Liver disease can be serious and needs to be checked as soon as possible so treatment can be given.
 A common liver disease that causes jaundice in babies is called biliary atresia.
 Biliary atresia is when the bile ducts in the liver become scarred and stop bile from being able to flow out.

-If your baby has jaundice and has pale poo (examples 1, 2 and 3 below), see your local doctor immediately.
+If your baby has jaundice and has pale poo, see your local doctor immediately.

 Disclaimer